myanmar - prevention

 Since 2015, she has consistently worked for the Peace, Justice Awareness, and Capacity-Building programmes.
 She educated the youths in the region to raise awareness on justice and federal democracy.
 She also invited former regional government ministers to share their experiences.
 She went to places where the UN and other organisations could not reach and donated at her own expense.

-As for the challenges, the SAC and the peace committee are under the impression that women are not capable of working for peace processes.
+In carrying out his duties, she felt there was a negative view of women.
+The State Administration Council (SAC) and the peace committee are under the impression that women are not capable of participating in peace processes.
 The ethnic armed groups also do not want to give priority to women in the same way.
-Family matters and household responsibilities remain major tasks for women.
-As a result, women lack self-confidence.
-This trend should be reversed.
+Women are often perceived as focusing more on family matters and household responsibilities as their primary tasks.
+It caused women to have lack of self-confidence.
+She insist that this trend should be reversed.
+In her opinion, women should participate in all sectors of peace processes, as they can utilise their soft power.

 Success Stories

-At the first session of the parliament, she submitted a motion to discuss and open the door for ethnic armed groups.
-As a result, committees to negotiate peace were formed between the government and ethnic armed groups.
-Although she was not directly involved in the peace process, the locals informed her when there was going to be a fight between armed groups.
-In such a situation, she managed to prevent the situation from worsening by contacting the Peace Committee or negotiating at the union level.
-It was done quietly behind the scenes.
-If the Tatmadaw were to pass through the areas controlled by ethnic armed groups, she negotiated for the safe passage to prevent a conflict.
+Moreover, the locals quietly informed her when there was going to be a fight between armed groups.
+In such a situation, she managed to prevent the problem from worsening by contacting the Peace Committee or negotiating at the union level.
+She was also able to negotiate the safe passage for the Tatmadaw to pass through the areas controlled by ethnic armed groups to prevent a conflict.

 Accessibility